SpringMIST2025/SpringMIST2025.github.io/presentation_details.md

 ## Rishbeth prizes
 We will have two prizes for presenters at Spring MIST 2025:
-- Best MIST student talk - all students (including PhD students, undergraduate students etc.) with oral presentations on MIST-related science are eligible.
+- Best MIST student talk - all students with oral presentations on MIST-related science are eligible (including PhD students, undergraduate students etc.).
 - Best MIST poster - everyone presenting a poster with MIST-related science is eligible.

 The winners will receive a monetary prize and will be invited to write an article for Astronomy & Geophysics.